 Hours, Admission & Accessibility

-Pioneer Farms in open Thursday through Sunday, from 10 a.m. to 5 p.m. weekly.
-Visitors can enjoy self-guided, small-group walking tours are the historic sites and extensive trails.
-As of publication, COVID-19 rules are in effect: social distancing and masks required.
+Pioneer Farms is open Thursday through Sunday, from 10 a.m. to 5 p.m. weekly.
+Visitors can enjoy self-guided, small-group walking tours of the historic sites and extensive trails.

 Admission is $8 for Adults (18-64), $6 for Youth (3-17), $6 for seniors (65+) and children 2 and under are free.
 Admission for special-event and nighttime shows, such as Halloween, Christmas and Easter shows and private programs, may be higher.

-Pioneer Farms wants everyone to be able to enjoy themselves as they step back in time.
+Pioneer Farms welcomes everyone and strives to make their property accessible to all.
 Most of the historic buildings are accessible by wheelchair.
 Buildings and walkways are authentic to the 19th Century, which may impose some restrictions.
 Gravel paths in the historic areas may be difficult in some areas for wheelchair travel.
 Handicap parking is available close to the Front Gate at Sprinkle Corner.
 Pets are not permitted, but service dogs are allowed.

 Learn more at www.pioneerfarms.org and plan your visit today!